andesob/Enabled-app/README.md

 ![example](https://i.imgur.com/OvMZBs9.jpg)

 ### Description
 This Project was created as a Bachelor Thesis at Norwegian University of Science and Technology in Ålesund.
-The aim of the project is to give patients with ALS a way to perform simple tasks and communicate with the people around them.
+The aim of the project is to give patients with ALS a way to perform simple tasks and communicate with the people around them using the [Emotiv Epoc X Headset](https://www.emotiv.com/epoc-x/)
-Enabled app is an application made to make it possible to execute simple tasks by using the [Emotiv Epoc X Headset](https://www.emotiv.com/epoc-x/)

 ## Table of content